Miles and miles of awesome flora and wildlife

 The Kenyon College Brown Family Environmental Center provides opportunities for self-guided study of organisms and habitats of the Kokosing River valley.
 It covers approximately 380 acres and has a small visitor center and butterfly garden (which directly adjoins the Kokosing Gap Trail).

-One of the more recent improvements to the trail was provided by the Mount Vernon Rotary Club to celebrate their 50th anniversary.
-The playground includes a playset, rest rooms, water fountain, picnic tables and new trees, which are located near the Howard underpass at Howard, Ohio.
+This improvement to the trail was provided by the Mount Vernon Rotary Club to celebrate their 50th anniversary in 1997.
+The playground includes a play set, rest rooms, water fountain, picnic tables and new trees, which are located near the Howard underpass at Howard, Ohio.

 Visitors will traverse the Kokosing River twice on